-- (D) Leaves of absence without pay shall be granted all regular employees who enter the military service of the United States.
-Such employees shall be returned to service in compliance with the Veterans' Reemployment Rights Law, Title 38, USC Chapter 43. - (E) Peace Corps Leave.
-Leaves of absence without pay for at least two (2) years shall be granted automatically to all regular employees who serve in the Peace Corps as volunteers.
+Section 6.
+Peace Corps Leave.
+Leaves of absence without pay for at least two (2)

+years shall be granted automatically to all regular employees who serve in the Peace Corps as volunteers.
 Upon expiration of the leave, the employee shall have the right to be reinstated to the position held before the leave was granted and at the salary rates prevailing for such positions on the date of resumption of work without loss of seniority or other employment rights.
-Failure of the employee to report within ninety (90) days after termination of his/her service shall be deemed to be a resignation. - (F) Any authorized leave of absence without pay does not constitute separation from service.
-Any employee who is absent without authorized leave for five (5) consecutive work days will be deemed to have resigned and will be considered as a voluntary separation from service.
-When an employee has been absent without authorized leave for five (5) consecutive work days, the university will send a letter (certified/return receipt requested) to the employee's address of record, notifying the employee that he/she is deemed to have resigned.
-The employee will be allowed five (5) work days from the date of postmark to present extenuating circumstances.
-Such absence may be covered, however, by the university's chief human resources officer or designee by a subsequent grant of leave with or without pay, when extenuating circumstances are found to have existed. - (G) An employee may request and shall be granted leave without pay for the time required to make an appearance as a plaintiff or defendant in a civil or criminal court proceeding that is not connected with the employee's officially assigned duties.
-The request must be made at least thirty (30) days in advance of the appearance, except in the case of traffic citations, notice will be given the first work day after receipt of the citation. - (H) In compliance with the provisions of ORS 659A.190 659A.198, as amended from time to time, the Employer shall grant an employee leave without pay or vacation leave, compensatory time, or personal leave at the option of the employee to attend a criminal proceeding when the employee or a member of the employee's immediate family is a crime victim.
+Failure of the employee to report within ninety (90) days after termination of the employee's service shall be deemed to be a resignation.

+- Section 7(A).
+Court Appearance Leave.
+An employee may request and shall be granted leave without pay for the time required to make an appearance as a plaintiff or defendant in a civil or criminal court proceeding that is not connected with the employee's officially assigned duties.
+The request must be made at least thirty (30) days in advance of the appearance, except in the case of traffic citations, notice will be given the first work day after receipt of the citation. - (B) Criminal Proceeding Leave.
+In compliance with the provisions of ORS 659A.190 659A.198, as amended from time to time, the Employer shall grant an employee leave without pay or vacation leave, compensatory time, or personal leave at the option of the employee to attend a criminal proceeding when the employee or a member of the employee's immediate family is a crime victim. - Section 8.
+Educational Leave.
+An employee with five (5) years of service with the university may request upon ninety (90) days advance notice and, subject to the operating needs of the university, shall be granted an educational or career development leave without pay not to exceed six (6) months.
+The university shall respond to the employee's request within thirty (30) days of its receipt.
+This leave may be extended for six (6) additional months subject to operating requirements of the university.
+In addition, educational leave without pay cannot be requested more often than once every five (5) years and cannot be used in conjunction with Article 40, Leaves of Absence without Pay.
+The sole purpose of educational leave is to permit full time enrollment in an accredited education institution.

-ARTICLE 45: PRE-RETIREMENT COUNSELING LEAVE
+ARTICLE 41: PRE-RETIREMENT COUNSELING LEAVE

-Section 1.
-If an employee is sixty (60) years of age or older or at least forty five (45) years old and within five (5) years of his/her chosen retirement date, he/she shall be granted up to three and one-half (3-1/2) days leave with pay to pursue bona fide pre-retirement counseling programs.
-However, an employee may draw up to four (4) hours of his/her three and one-half (3-1/2) days of pre-retirement counseling leave after completion of ten (10) years of service prior to reaching age sixty (60) or five (5) years from retirement.
-Employees shall request the use of leave provided in this Article at least five (5) calendar days prior to the intended date of use.

-Section 2.
-Authorization for the use of pre-retirement counseling leave shall not be withheld unless the university determines that the use of such leave shall handicap the efficiency of the employee's work unit.
+- Section 1.
+If an employee is within five (5) years of the employee's retirement eligibility date, the employee shall be granted up to three and one-half (3-1/2) days leave with pay to pursue bona fide pre-retirement counseling programs.
+However, an employee may draw up to four (4) hours of the employee's three and one-half (3-1/2) days of pre-retirement counseling leave after completion of ten (10) years of service prior to reaching five (5) years from retirement.
+Employees shall request the use of leave provided in this Article at least five (5) calendar days prior to the intended date of use. - Section 2.
+Authorization for the use of pre-retirement counseling leave shall not be withheld unless the university determines that the use of such leave shall not interfere with the efficiency of the employee's work unit. - Section 3.

-Section 3.
 When the dates requested for pre-retirement leave cannot be granted for the above reason, the university shall offer the employee a choice from three (3) other sets of dates.
 The leave herein discussed may be used to investigate and assemble the employee's retirement program, including PERS, Social Security, insurance and other retirement income.